 That “insurgency” includes people like me and my friends, as well as Denton moms like Maile, who live only 200 feet from gas wells.

 The industry has also resorted to other kinds of scare tactics, which include the suggestion that Denton residents organizing against fracking are terrorists who have been included on a DHS watch list.

 But despite the industry’s violence against my neighbors, and the industry’s many coercive, cruel and despotic intimidation tactics in its ongoing psychological war against my community, the organizers here are a resilient bunch, always pushing back no matter what the industry throws at them — and they’re giving it their all in the run-up to this vote.

 Despite the industry’s threats of lawsuits, despite their attempts at corporate control of my city government, the vast majority of my neighbors are in favor of this fracking ban.
 I’ve seen them speak against drilling at every city council meeting I’ve been to.
 They’ve come out time and time again to stand up for themselves.
 I have no reason to believe this election will be any different than every other forum I’ve been to in this city on this topic — a majority will stand against turning our town into an industrial drilling zone.

-As I have come into adulthood and reconciled my own personal beliefs, so too has Denton’s anti-fracking movement.
-It has grown enough over the years that it now stands a very real chance of making Denton the first town on the Barnett Shale – where the technique of hydraulic fracturing was invented – to ban fracking.
+Denton’s anti-fracking movement has grown enough over the years that it now stands a very real chance of making Denton the first town on the Barnett Shale — where fracking was first pioneered — to ban it entirely.